maniartech/InternetObject-specs/the-structure/introduction/README.md

 #### Full Document

-If an Internet Object document includes both a header and a data section, they must be separated by the `---` operator.
-This requirement ensures that the header and data are clearly delineated and can be processed independently by the recipient of the document.
+If an Internet Object document includes both a header and a data section you can call it a full document.

 ```ruby
 # Header